B4eva/weatherapp/README.md

 A new Flutter project.

-## Getting Started
+## SideHustle Intenship

-This project is a starting point for a Flutter application.
+This project is my second task at the SideHustle.

+A simple app that shows temperature changes and other weather properties at every giving time

+In this project i make use of **OpenWeather api**

+## Get started

 A few resources to get you started if this is your first Flutter project: